KaiyangZhou/Dassl.pytorch/README.md

 # Dassl

-Dassl is a research library for domain adaptation and semi-supervised learning, written in [PyTorch](https://pytorch.org).
+Dassl is a toolbox for research in domain adaptation and semi-supervised learning, written in [PyTorch](https://pytorch.org).

-It is developed for the following tasks:
+You can use Dassl for the following tasks:

 - Single-source domain adaptation
 - Multi-source domain adaptation